Code-Institute-Submissions/Friendly-Digest/README.md

 exists and it matches up with the correct password, then the user is granted access.
 If the username and/or password cannot be found, or they don't match on MongoDB, then a message will appear stating this fact.
 The user will not be granted access.

+* Each field has a level of form validation.
+If a field is populated incorrectly, the field will be underlined with the colour red.
+If the field has been populated correctly and there are no known issues, the field will be underlined with the colour green.
+This is a feature implemented to help the user understand whether they've completely the form correctly or not.

 ### **REGISTER** <a name="register"></a>

 * Similar to the Log In page, the Register page is fairly basic in terms of appearance.
 The user is again presented with a header, a text